zuohouwei/codestyle/docs/Classes.md

 </table>

 ### Summary
-:white_check_mark: Class names are CamelCase
+* Class names are CamelCase

 ## Member Variable Names
 Member variables of a `class`, `struct` or `union` shall be prefixed.
 You will